callumoriley/Portfolio-website/markdown/siphBiosensor.md

 Pursuant to our priority of modularity, we had our photodiodes mounted on breakout boards with TVS diodes to protect the pins.
 Photodiodes are extremely susceptible to being destroyed by ESD, so we wanted to minimize the risk of them getting destroyed as well as make it easy to replace them if they did.

 We chose the AD4695BCPZ ADC for it's low input-referred RMS noise and 16 input channels.
 We also made use of oversampling to improve the noise performance of the overall analog front end system.
+This was the first project that I truly understood the power of oversampling, and how it can basically increase your sampling resolution by a couple of bits if you're OK with a lower sampling rate.
+Pretty cool!

 ### Temperature Controller